CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 - If you have a partial solution, **still check in a partial solution to GitHub and create a Pull Request**
 - You must submit a Pull Request to this repository with your code by 9.30am Monday morning - before the stand-up
 - **NOTE!
 Place all your production code in the `src` folder (html files directly in that folder and JavaScript files in `src/js`)**
+- **Make sure that you have a close look at the `Gemfile` to see what libraries will be used.
+That will have an impact on how you will be running your tests.**
+- **Make sure you read the documentation for the gems used.**

 ### Learning objective